sgy92/bo-motor-test/README.md

 hi ,
-this i testing program for bo motor.
+this is testing program for bo motor.